OpenVPN Terminal setup guide

 You can initiate an OpenVPN connection by specifying the configuration file you wish to use.
-You will need to manually enter your account ID that begins with letters ‘ivpnXXXXXXXX’ or ‘i-XXXX-XXXX-XXXX’ and any password.Only your account ID is used for the authentication.
+You will need to manually enter your account ID that begins with letters ‘ivpnXXXXXXXX’ or ‘i-XXXX-XXXX-XXXX’ and any password.Only your account ID is used for the authentication and is case-sensitive.
 The password can be anything, like "ivpn", if your client requires a non-blank password.

 sudo openvpn --config /home/user/ivpn-openvpn-config/Austria.ovpn

 cd /home/user/ivpn-openvpn-config/ sudo openvpn --config Austria.ovpnNote: If you close the Terminal window with an active VPN connection, the VPN will be disconnected.
 Please keep the Terminal window open.
 You can also disconnect the VPN by pressing `Ctrl+c` in the Terminal window.
 You will see a few extra lines as the connection cleans up.